alsonleej/tp/docs/DeveloperGuide.md

 **Extensions**

  - 2a.
 Person already exists \
-    FirstImpressions rejects duplicate \
+    FirstImpressions throws error "A person with this name already exists in your address book!
+    If you want to add tags to this person, please include a t/TAG field in your command.
+    Example: add n/John Doe t/VIP" \
     Use case ends

  - 2b.
 Name is too long \
     FirstImpressions throws error "Name too long" \
     Use case ends

  - 2c.
-Invalid name (blank/empty) \
+Name is blank \
     FirstImpressions throws error "Names should not be blank and must be 100 characters or less." \
     Use case ends

  - 2d.
 Too many tags \
-    FirstImpressions throws error "Remove existing tag before adding new one" \
+    FirstImpressions throws error "Cannot add tags - tag limit reached!\nContact '[name]' already has [X] tag(s), and you're trying to add [Y] more.\nMaximum allowed: [max] tags per contact.\nPlease remove some existing tags before adding new ones." \
     Use case ends

  - 2e.
 Invalid tag \
-    FirstImpressions throws error "Tag names should not be blank and should only contain letters and numbers (no spaces or special characters)." \
+    FirstImpressions throws error "Tag names should not be blank and should only contain letters and numbers (no spaces or special characters).\nExamples: 'VIP', 'friend', 'colleague2024'" \
     Use case ends

  - 2f.
 Tag is too long \